Jimtown Made

 You either built your own skiff or watched a neighbour carve its stem and fit its planks.

-This matters because people had a connection with the objects they used.
-They held a story, a memory or thoughts of a known craftsmen.
+This physical objects around us held a story, a memory or thoughts of a known craftsmen.

 MY PROMISE